The Terror Election

 These men know what kind of government they’re dealing with.
-They know that UK society is coursing with fear and hatred towards immigrants in general and Muslims in particular.
-They want more of it, because hatred and repression to them is the ‘true face’ of the British state and of British society that they want to reveal to their would-be constituency.
+They know that UK society is coursing with fear and hatred towards immigrants and Muslims in particular.
+They want more of this, because hatred and repression to them is the ‘true face’ of the British state and of British society that they want to reveal to their would-be constituencies.

-We should mourn together and find ways of working together, with men and women of all faiths and of no faith at all, to face down and marginalise these threats.
+We should mourn together and work with men and women of all faiths and of no faith at all, to face down and marginalise these threats.

-Contrary to what some – you know who – have said, that is not weakness, cowardice, surrender or moral decadence, it is simply the only way to avoid giving last night’s murderers what they want, and prevent these dark times from becoming even more catastrophic.
+To do this is not weakness, cowardice, surrender or moral decadence: it is simply the only way to avoid giving last night’s murderers what they want, and prevent these dark times from becoming even darker.

 And as bad as things look right now, we should believe that we can get through.